Contract Terms: Everything You Need to Know

 - Choice of Jurisdiction: Under this clause, the contracting parties agree to settle their claims and disputes arising out of the agreement within the exclusive jurisdiction set out in the contract.

 If you need help with contract terms, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.